iborozan/solar/README.md

 only solar installations in the US located within a blue rectangular region shown in Figure B above are included in the analysis.

-In the Figure below we show the same US installations (red) and their proximity to communities in Ontario (blue).
+In the Figure C below we show the same US installations (red) and their proximity to communities in Ontario (blue).

 <p float="left">
+ C.
    <img src="./figures/Ontaro_communities2.png" width="400" height="400">
 </p>